Textualize/textual/FAQ.md

 - **Windows Terminal** Hold the SHIFT key.

 Refer to the documentation for your terminal emulator, if it is not listed above.

+<a name="how-can-i-set-a-translucent-app-background"></a>
+## How can I set a translucent app background?

+Some terminal emulators have a translucent background feature which allows the desktop underneath to be partially visible.

+This feature is unlikely to work with Textual, as the translucency effect requires the use of ANSI background colors, which Textual doesn't use.
+Textual uses 16.7 million colors where available which enables consistent colors across all platforms and additional effects which aren't possible with ANSI colors.

+For more information on ANSI colors in Textual, see [Why no Ansi Themes?](#why-doesnt-textual-support-ansi-themes).

 <a name="how-do-i-center-a-widget-in-a-screen"></a>
 ## How do I center a widget in a screen?